-Caring for oil paintings requires attention to many details.
-Here are the crucial little things you should know.
+Caring for oil paintings requires attention to detail.
+Here are the crucial things you should know.

-Let your canvas leave on easel till paints fully dry or put it on a special drying rack.
-There are wall mount and tabletop racks.
-I prefer the latter – they allow moving new works around.
+Leave your canvas on the easel until the paints are fully dry, or put it on a special drying rack.
+You can choose between wall mounts and tabletop racks.
+I prefer the latter – they allow you to move new works around.

 Generally, colors become touch dry in 3-10 days.
-The rate depends on a number of factors – above all, the thickness of brushmarks, features of particular pigments.
+The rate depends on a number of factors; most of all, the thickness of the brushmarks and the features of particular pigments.

-Some artists apply a coat of varnish over pictures as a protectant, but that is a risky matter.
-I wouldn’t advice doing that on one’s own.
+Some artists apply a coat of varnish over pictures as a protectant, but that can be risky.
+I wouldn’t advise trying it yourself.

-Just wrap your chef-d’oeuvre in breathable sheets/tissue papers (don’t use the bubble plastic material which is intended for packing household equipment!), then find for it the right place.
+Just wrap your chef-d’oeuvre in breathable sheets/tissue paper (don’t use plastic bubble wrap!), then find the right place for it.

-The attic also isn’t a good for – its extreme heat tightens fabric and destroys the original texture of strokes.
-The normal temperature for artworks varies between 18ºC (65 ºF) and 24ºC (75 ºF).
+The attic also isn’t a suitable storage space – the extreme heat tightens fabric and destroys the original texture of strokes.
+The ideal temperature for artworks varies between 18ºC (65 ºF) and 24ºC (75 ºF).

-Keep all artworks in a separate room of your house.
-Locate them far from:
+Keep all artwork in a separate room in your house.
+Keep paintings far away from:

 - building’s perimeter walls (they are the coldest during winter and hottest during summer).

-Set your canvasses at least 7–10 cm.
-(3–4 in.) above the floor.
-If it is concrete the height must be more since the composite material absorbs water.
+Set your canvasses at least 7–10 cm (3–4 inches) above the floor.
+Raise them even higher if the floor is concrete as the composite material absorbs water.

 Temporary and Permanent Storage Units

-Leaning paintings vertically against a wall is believed to be acceptable on the understanding that they are stacked up in the manner for short time:
+Leaning paintings vertically against a wall is acceptable as long as they are stacked in this way for a short time:

-- Put a skid-proof block between flooring and your works;
+- Put a skid-proof block between the flooring and your works;

-- Inlay separators (sheets of cardboard) lest your works contact with one another.
+- Use inlay separators (sheets of cardboard) to stop your paintings from touching one another.

-In the case of the little studio, the best solution is storage shelves.
-Try to make the storage system with your own hands.
-I just would like to give you a tip: don’t overcrowd them.
+In the case of a small studio, the best solution is storage shelves.
+Try to make a bespoke storage system yourself.

-Watch the youtube video to assess the advantages of such devices:
+Watch this YouTube video to assess the advantages of these devices:

-While displaying works, make sure that hooks are durable enough.
-Brick, stone, concrete walls require drilled holes with plugs into which a hook can be hung.
+When displaying works, make sure the hooks are durable enough.
+Brick, stone, and concrete walls require drilled holes with plugs into which a hook can be hung.

 Keep artworks free of dust, but clean them carefully.
-Don’t attempt to apply household liquids to remove dirt (the liquids almost always interact with paints and varnish; as a result, disgusting spots appear).
+Please don’t attempt to apply household liquids to remove dirt (they almost always interact with paints and varnish creating unsightly spots).

-You’d better not use microfiber cloths, wool or feather dusters.
+Also avoid using microfiber cloths, wool, or feather dusters.

 Provided that there are no signs of loose or flaking paint, a painting may be safely dusted using a clean, soft, natural-hair artists’ brush (3.5cm to 5cm tip). (…) Brushing is carried out slowly and gently in one direction across or down the painting followed by a second brushing in the opposite direction.

 It’s important to wash hands before dusting (or better yet, put on cotton gloves before handling paintings).
-The natural oils on skin leave prints – the will likely develop after a few weeks.
+The natural oils on the skin leave prints which develop after a few weeks.

-Well, I have a great idea for you.
-Improve your skills, polish up your technique.
+So, here’s a great idea for you.
+Improve your skills, and polish up your technique.
 Paint at least twenty indisputable masterpieces.
-When experts pay attention to them, you’ll sell each new work quickly and all the cabinets-shelves-separators will be none of your concern.
+When experts pay attention to them, you’ll sell each new work quickly and will not have to concern yourself with storage cabinets, shelves, and separators.